Uberspace/lab/source/guide_strapi.rst

  [isabell@stardust ~]$ cat ~/.ssh/id_rsa.pub

 If it shows an SSH key, copy it.
-If it shows an error, create a new SSH key:
+When it shows an error message, you can create a new SSH key with the following command:

 .. code-block:: console

  [isabell@stardust ~]$ ssh-keygen -t rsa -b 4096

-Finish the process of SSH key generation (just hit enter multiple times), then copy your SSH key (using the beforementioned command).
+Finish the SSH key generation (just hit enter multiple times), then copy your SSH key (using the command from the step above).

 Place this SSH key as deploy key in the GitHub or GitLab repository.